-Have you recently moved to the Netherlands for work and your first day in the office is just around the corner?
-Are you planning to accept a job offer in the Netherlands or you want to expand your business there?
-In any case, the Dutch business culture may differ from the one you are used to.
+Have you recently moved to the Netherlands for work, and your first day in the office is just around the corner?
+Or maybe you’re considering accepting a job offer in the Netherlands or expanding your business there.
+In any case, the Dutch business culture may differ from what you are used to.
 Here are some useful tips about the work culture in the Netherlands that will help you adapt and succeed in your career during your relocation.

 One thing Dutch people are known for is their directness.
-Although we want to steer clear of any stereotypes, you should be prepared for your colleagues’ direct remarks, positive or negative.
-Dutch people will speak their mind and you should probably do the same if you want to avoid miscommunications.
-Of course, this directness is not a sign of disrespect, but it is well-intended and in the spirit of being honest.
+Although we want to steer clear of any stereotypes, you should be prepared for your colleagues’ blunt remarks, positive or negative.
+Dutch people will speak their minds, and you might consider doing the same to avoid miscommunications.
+Of course, this directness is not a sign of disrespect.
+It is well-intended and in the spirit of being honest.

 2. Informal Communication Style

-What goes hand-in-hand with the directness is the informal communication style.
-You may be surprised seeing your manager or even CEO interacting in a friendly manner with the rest of the team and being seen as part of it.
-It is also common to refer to them by their first name and the informal ‘je’.
+What goes hand-in-hand with Dutch directness is the informal communication style.
+You may be surprised to see your manager or even CEO interacting in a friendly manner with the rest of the team.
+It is also common to refer to your senior colleagues by their first name and the informal “je” in Dutch.

 Business attire can vary depending on the industry, but if you are not working for the government or a higher business circle, a casual dress code is common for most companies.
-So don’t be surprised when you see your co-workers in jeans and t-shirts could be an option.
+So don’t be surprised when you see your co-workers in jeans and t-shirts on your first day.

-You are probably familiar with the stereotype that Dutch kids learn how to ride their bike before learning how to walk.
-Although this is an exaggeration, it is true that Dutch people are used to riding their bike almost everywhere.
-Regardless of the weather your Dutch co-workers will most probably ride their bike to work daily and if you are a fan of the healthy lifestyle, this could be your new healthy habit.
+You are probably familiar with the stereotype of Dutch kids learning to ride their bikes before learning how to walk.
+Although this is an exaggeration, the Dutch are indeed used to riding their bikes almost everywhere.
+Regardless of the weather, your Dutch co-workers will most likely ride their bikes to work daily, and if you are a fan of a healthy lifestyle, you could also adopt this very Dutch habit.

-You may also be surprised by this Dutch office lunch habit.
-Dutch employees usually keep their lunch break very brief, they eat light -[even a sandwich or a small salad] and they may even have their lunch behind their desk.
-At the same time, each company may have its own lunch traditions, which means that while most days the employees are having their sandwich or salad, they are ordering sushi on ‘sushi Thursdays’ or satay on ‘satay Fridays’ etc.
+You may also be surprised by how the Dutch have their lunch breaks.
+Dutch employees usually keep their lunch break very brief, eat light (just a sandwich or a small salad) and may even have their lunch behind their desks.
+On the other hand, each company may have its own lunch traditions.
+While on most days the employees will have their sandwiches or salads, sometimes they will order sushi on ‘Sushi Thursdays’ or satay on ‘Satay Fridays’.

 7. No extended working hours

-Finally, the Netherlands is also known for its work-life balance.
-Dutch people have structured agendas and at the end of the office hours -[usually 5 p.m.] they leave the office in order to be home on time for family dinner, or to go to the gym, hang out with their friends or simply relax at home watching Netflix.
+The Netherlands is known for its work-life balance.
+The Dutch often have structured agendas, and at the end of office hours (usually 5 p.m.), they leave the office in order to be home on time for dinner, go to the gym, hang out with friends, or simply relax at home watching Netflix.

-It should be clarified that work culture can vary between different companies and overgeneralizations should be avoided.
-We have highlighted the typical Dutch office habits which usually surprise our expat clients but you will always find more interesting and surprising aspects of Dutch office culture.
+It should be clarified that work culture in the Netherlands can vary for different companies, and over-generalization should be avoided.
+We have highlighted the typical Dutch habits, which usually surprise our expat clients, but you will always find more interesting and surprising aspects of the Dutch work culture.